ashishjullia/terraform-w-rollback/README.md

 Apart from this^ policy whatever you perform/create `resources` in your AWS account, you have to add more permissions/policies to your the IAM user configured for the gh actions.

-#### Step 2: In order to use this mechanism with your tf code, make sure you have the following files before you start writing your `.tf` files (get these from this repository - feel free to clone `git clone https://github.com/ashishjullia/terraform-w-separate-workflows.git`)
+#### **Step 2**: In order to use this mechanism with your tf code, make sure you have the following files before you start writing your `.tf` files (get these from this repository - feel free to clone `git clone https://github.com/ashishjullia/terraform-w-rollback.git`)

 ```bash
 ├── .auto.tfvars